Jojo (restaurant)

 Jojo (also known as Jojo Food Truck and Jojo PDX) is a restaurant in Portland, Oregon.
+Established by Justin Hintze in 2018, the business operates in southeast Portland's Creston-Kenilworth neighborhood and northwest Portland's Pearl District.

 Description

-Jojo operates from a food cart in southeast Portland's Creston-Kenilworth neighborhood.
+Jojo operates from a food cart in southeast Portland's Creston-Kenilworth neighborhood and a brick and mortar space in northwest Portland's Pearl District.
 The business specializes in fried chicken sandwiches.
+The menu has also included biscuits and gravy and milkshakes.

 History

 Justin Hintze, a former real estate agent, opened Jojo in Sellwood in October 2018.
 The food cart relocated to a pod on Southwest Powell in 2019.
 Jojo became known for its social media posts in 2019.
 In late 2019, Jojo and Vietnamese cart Matta collaborated to launch Chơi Luôn, a restaurant within the cocktail bar Lulu.

 In 2020, during the COVID-19 pandemic, Jojo offered free meals to children, restaurant workers, and hospital workers.
 In April, when Jojo reopened after a temporary closure, the business offered free sandwiches to all who asked.

-In 2021, Hintze confirmed plans to open a sibling brick and mortar restaurant in northwest Portland's Pearl District.
-The restaurant is expected to open on September 15, 2022.
+In 2021, Hintze confirmed plans to open a sibling brick and mortar restaurant in the Pearl District.
+The restaurant opened on September 15, 2022.
+Jojo also caters large events.